stevenblake77/Christian-Unitarian-Graphics/README.md

 # Christian-Unitarian-Graphics

-Graphic Memes Depicting The Christian-Unitarian Position
+- - - Greetings, and welcome to Christian-Unitarian-Graphics - Graphic Memes Depicting The Christian-Unitarian Position -
 This repository contains custom graphics designed to illustrate key arguments in theological debates — particularly those surrounding the doctrine of the Trinity versus Biblical Unitarianism.
 These visuals include diagrams, memes, charts, and conceptual illustrations created to support public discussion, teaching, and critical thinking.
+-
+**How to Download Files from This Repository**
+-
+- To download an individual file, click its filename in the list below to open it, then click the **Download** button (or right-click **Raw** and choose "Save As...").
+- To download the entire repository at once, click the green **Code** button near the top right, then select **Download ZIP**.
+- No sign-in or GitHub account is needed — everything here is free and open to all!
+-

-All images are publicly available for viewing and distribution.
+NOTE: All images are publicly available for viewing and distribution.
 For details on usage permissions, see the [LICENSE](LICENSE) file.
 ---
 ## Contents
 - Theological Argument Diagrams
 - Scriptural Concept Maps
 - Debate-Oriented Memes
 - Visual Aids for Educational Use
-## 🖼️ Featured Graphics
+-
 ### Featured Graphics

 **00.1 Who Is God**